drvinceknight/pfm/book/tools-for-mathematics/05-combinations-permutations/how/main.md

 tuple(range(4, 10, 3))
 ```

-## Creating permutations of a given set of elements
+## Create permutations of a given set of elements

 The python `itertools` library has a `permutations` tool that will generate all
 permutations of a given set.